S1D1T1/NetNewsWire/README.md

 **The entire implementation consists of:**
 - **5 lines added** to `DetailWebViewController.swift` to check for YouTube videos and call the enhancement
 - **One new file**,`YouTubeVideoInfo.swift` containing all YouTube-specific logic

-This minimal footprint makes the enhancement easy to review, maintain, or remove if needed.

 ## Future
 potential feature enhancement: batch retrieve/ import all YT subscriptions as feeds.